gyulanemeth/bluefox.email/comparisons/bluefox-vs-mailchimp.md

 ### Cost Comparison: Mailchimp Premium vs BlueFox Email

-The table below assumes Mailchimp Premium (the tier that unlocks predictive segmentation, AI design, click maps, and unrestricted automation) plus the Mandrill Transactional add-on.
+The table below assumes Mailchimp Premium (the tier that unlocks unrestricted automation, advanced segmentation, comparative reporting, and the full feature set) plus the Mandrill Transactional add-on.
 If your needs fit Essentials or Standard, Mailchimp is cheaper than shown.
 See the scenario breakdowns above for like-for-like cases.

 | Monthly Volume   | Mailchimp Cost* | BlueFox Email Total** | Savings | BlueFox Email (BYO)*** | Savings |
 | ---------------- | --------------: | --------------------: | ------: | ---------------------: | ------: |